How to Protect Your Privacy in Court Files in Washington State

 • Court records sealed by a judge’s order

-These records are automatically “sealed” by the court.
+Again, these records are automatically “sealed” by the court.
 No one has to file a special motion to keep these records private.

 What Privacy Protection Can I Get from GR 31?

 GR 31 says you CANNOT include certain “personal identifiers” (listed below) in any document you file with the court “unless necessary or otherwise ordered by the Court.”
-And, if such information has been included, it is your responsibility, or your lawyer’s, to “redact” it (black it out or delete it) before the document is filed.
-The rule applies to forms, exhibits, and declarations, as well as documents.
-It applies to all state courts in both civil and criminal cases.
+If personal identifiers are in the documents you are submitting – a bank statement, for example – it is your responsibility (or your lawyer’s) to “redact” it (black it out or delete it) before the document is filed.

 Which Personal Identifiers Need to be Redacted?

-• Financial Account Numbers: If financial account numbers are relevant and should therefore be identified, you must include only the last four digits.
+Financial Account Numbers: If financial account numbers are relevant and should therefore be identified, you must include only the last four digits.
 Examples of financial account numbers include credit card account numbers and bank account numbers.

-• Driver License Numbers: You must black out or delete all driver license numbers.
+Driver License Numbers: You must black out or delete all driver license numbers.

 What Happens If I Do Not Redact these Personal Identifiers?